j-sieben/PIT/README.md

 A second component that might be reused is a component to maintain globally managed contexts.
 In order to store parameters in a way that they are accessible cross-session, you need a globally accessed context.
 Whereas this type of context is very nice in that access to its information does not incur context switches from neither PL/SQL nor SQL, it's not all intuitive to use.
 A separate package `UTL_CONTEXT` allows for a smoother utilization of globally accessible contexts.
 Being a separate package it's easy to reuse this package for your own context requirements.

+### APEX administration app for various APEX versions

+`PIT` ships with an administrative APEX application to easily create and maintain parameters, messages and `PIT` related settings such as contexts or context toggles.
+An export page allows you to export parameters, messages and translatable items as ZIP files.
+You may export as many message or paramter groups as you like.
+For messages and translatable items, there is also a possibility to generate and import XLIFF translation files in any Oracle supported target language.

 ## Further reading

 If you need assistance in installing `PIT`, read [Installing `PIT`](https://github.com/j-sieben/PIT/blob/master/Doc/installing_pit.md)